bagdeabhishek/bagdeabhishek.github.io/musings/personalized-photo-selection-with-vlms/index.md

 - **Meaningful gap still exists** in quick personalization, privacy-preserving local workflows, and taste-aware ranking.
 - **Delivery is feasible** as a local web app; it is much less compelling as mobile-first or cloud-first.
 - **Implementation complexity is moderate** if you avoid LoRA first and use frozen embeddings + reranker.
-- **User value is differentiated enough** only when the tool behaves like "my taste-aware picker," not "another generic culling app."
+- **User value is differentiated enough** only when the tool behaves like “my taste-aware picker,” not “another generic culling app.”

 #### Recommended product direction
 Build: